Will age verification laws really stop young people watching adult content online?

 Read: How 50 years of Microsoft has changed the world…A newly published list of the best and worst ISPs might help you decide which company to entrust your broadband connection to

-Read: The best and worst ISPs of 2025 are crownedNew age verification laws are looming, as the latest attempt to protect young audiences from adult-focused content.
+Read: The ADSL switch-off is coming… are you ready?New age verification laws are looming, as the latest attempt to protect young audiences from adult-focused content.

 Read: Can we still trust Google?Mid-contract price increases haven’t been banned, but they are being more tightly regulated.
 Here’s what you need to know.

-Read: Broadband mid-contract price increases – what’s changed?Cyberattacks became more prevalent than ever in 2024.
+Read: Will universal superfast broadband be here by 2030?Cyberattacks became more prevalent than ever in 2024.
 We explain how to stay safe in 2025.

 Read: Are you Very Hard to Reach?
 The UK Space Agency is here to helpA national database of underground cables is promising to make broadband more reliable